woohyun8/woohyun8.github.io/_posts/2025-05-15-Migration.md

 ### Violin Plot

-I created violin plots too.
+To further explore the distributions, I visualized the variables using violin plots.

 ![edu](/assets/images/edu_violin.png)